openedx/edx-documentation/en_us/shared/exercises_tools/randomized_content_blocks.rst

 updated content.
 You can bring the randomized content blocks up to date with the version in the library.

-.. warning:: Be careful when you modify problems after they have been released!
+.. warning:: Be careful when you modify problems after they have been released.
    Changes that you make to published problems can affect the student experience in the course, as well as analysis of course data.